saltysystems/overworld/doc/demo.md

 we want to make a game based on a constant tick timer, we'll use `gen_zone`.

-For this project, we'll be putting together a "clicker" style game that let's players compete for control over the territories of CHI TOWN.
+For this project, we'll be putting together a "clicker" style game that let's players sling narcotics and compete for control over the territories of the cyberpunk, near-future city of CHI TOWN.
 We want everyone to be competing on the same field as the clock ticks by, so let's use `gen_zone`.

 We'll start simply and call our first area the "world", which will have a single timer that governs the tick rate for our players and keeps track of